bhudgens/blog/_posts/2017-02-13-adding-a-switch-for-hot-water.md

 The first versions of the instant hot water concept used in RV's suffered from a tiny problem.
 You had to run the water for a little bit to get the system to kick on.
 This made those first instant hot water systems pretty painful for [boondockers](http://www.allstays.com/Features/dry-camping-basics-what-you-need-to-know/).
 This required you run through quite a bit of your fresh water tank before your water temperature was comfortable.

 Things have changed.
 Alex and I benefit from this RV Hot Water Heater industry continuing innovation in this area.
 Our unit is a hybrid approach.
-Out hot water heater has a really tiny tank that the heater maintains at a constant temperature.
+Our hot water heater has a really tiny tank that the heater maintains at a constant temperature.
 The water in the tiny tank is ready for use instantly and is enough to serve you hot water until the hot water heater has a chance to heat up.
 It only takes a few seconds before the unit is serving a constant stream of hot water.

 ## The Problem